SerhiiOsadchyi/events-app/README.md

 For view this app you need to install MetaMask (https://metamask.io/download.html).

-The initial data you could edit in the events-api.js file (src / components / API / events-api.js).
+The initial data you could edit in the file events-api.js  (src / components / API / events-api.js).

-ABI you could to edit in src/ABIs.
+ABI you could edit in the ABI files (src / ABIs).

 If you do not change the initial data, you could use this app only as a regular user without access to the basic functions of the application.